A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Experiments

 \subsubsection{Simulation Design - Baseline Function Recovery}

-To assess the identifiability and robustness of our decomposition procedure, we conduct a controlled experiment in which the excitation kernel is held fixed (but is still estimated alongside the baseline function) while the baseline function varies.
-Specifically, we simulate three synthetic sequences of length \( T = 6000 \) (first 4,000 for training; next 2,000 for validation), each using the same latent excitation function \( f(d) \) drawn from a negative binomial kernel:
+To assess recovery of nonstationary baseline structure, we conduct a complementary experiment in which the baseline varies across the three regimes defined above, while the excitation kernel is held fixed in the data-generating process (but still estimated).
+Specifically, we simulate datasets of length \(T=6000\), each using the same normalized negative-binomial excitation kernel